 How to resolve - While rarely a problem in newer homes, this issue sometimes distresses residents of vintage properties.
 If you notice this problem and you cannot easily locate and correct the source of the noise, you may want to consult with a plumber about the problem.
 Fortunately, most plumbing technicians can address this issue easily.

 Bursting pipes, by contrast, pose one of the most ominous (and potentially serious) loud noise problems you'll encounter.
-If you hear a sudden popping sound issuing from your home's walls, consider contacting a plumbing expert promptly!
+If you hear a sudden popping sound from your drain pipes, consider contacting a plumbing expert promptly!
 The sound will likely occur only once, and you'll notice this noise indoors coming from beneath the floor or along the exterior, basement, or garage walls.

 How to resolve - Bursting may occur if water freezes inside a cold pipe.
 As water solidifies into ice, it expands in size.
 During extremely cold weather, ice chunks within water pipes sometimes cause metal pipes to become distorted, producing tears or ruptures in the water line.
 The "popping" sound of a bursting pipe may not occur in conjunction with a leak because the water has already frozen in the line.
 However as soon as a thaw occurs, the pipe will begin leaking.
 (Unless you obtain rapid plumbing assistance first!)